locationtech/geomesa/docs/user/cli/export.rst

 .. note::

     The leaflet format is intended for testing and small scale data exploration and visualization only.
 For production map generation it is highly recommended to use GeoServer.
-Additionally, this command requires the use of a browser in order to access online resources.
+Additionally, the resulting file from this command requires the use of an online browser to open in order to access online resources.

 The ``--output`` argument can be used to export to a file.
 By default, export data is written to the standard output stream.